 Why do you wear makeup?
 Of course we all pray at the concealer altar, thankful for its ability to cover that irritating spot, and love the way foundation can simply make us look more awake—even when we're actually hungover.
 But beyond its practical uses, I'm sure I'm not only talking for myself when I say that makeup is just another of the weapons in our self-expression armoury—and we wear it to show the world exactly who we are and what we stand for.

 But what if makeup has never really been on offer for you?
-Well, there's so many people out there who would love to benefit from makeup's confidence-boosting ability but have never been offered this schooling and you're about to hear from someone who fits this bill.
+Well, there are so many people out there who would love to benefit from makeup's confidence-boosting ability but have never been offered this schooling and you're about to hear from someone who fits this bill.

 Well, that's exactly where Kohl Kares steps in.
 If you haven't heard of this charity, you'll want to pay close attention.
 It's the brainchild of makeup brand Kohl Kreatives (which, may we add, makes some of the best makeup brushes going) and aims "to bring the basics back to beauty for men and women, so they can feel good about themselves on a daily basis."